 1962 Dunphy Voyager Model 1782 (17' Outboard)

-Project for the winter of 2016-17 is a full restoration of a 1962 Dunphy Voyager Model 1782.
+This project is a full restoration of a 1962 Dunphy Voyager Model 1782.
 This is a 17' plywood lapstrake hull over oak ribs.

 This boat was purchased as a used boat by the current owner in the mid 60's and was used primarily as a fishing boat.
 The original mahogany bench seat had been removed and replaced with a pair of collapsing seats mounted on top of a pair of added auxiliary fuel tanks over a slightly raised floor.